yingx9/tp/docs/UserGuide.md

 >> i.e. `[eB]` is an eBook, `[eM]` is an eMagazine

 #### Notes about genre:
 Multiple genres are allowed for a single resource.
-Separate the different genres using comma followed by a space `, `.
+You can separate the different genres using comma followed by a space `, `.

 Format: `add /id ID /t TITLE /a AUTHOR /tag TAG /i ISBN [/g GENRE]...`